 peer-specific mesh power management mode: The activity level identifier of a mesh station (STA) set per mesh peering.
 Three peer-specific mesh power management modes are defined: active mode, light sleep mode, and deep sleep mode.

-personal basic service set (PBSS): A directional multi-gigabit (DMG) basic service set (BSS) that includes one station (STA) that is in a PBSS control point (PCP), and in which access to a distribution system (DS) is not present.
+personal basic service set: [PBSS] A directional multi-gigabit (DMG) basic service set (BSS) that includes one station (STA) that is in a PBSS control point (PCP), and in which access to a distribution system (DS) is not present.

-personal basic service set (PBSS) control point (PCP): An entity that contains one station (STA) and coordinates access to the wireless medium (WM) by STAs that are members of a PBSS.
+personal basic service set (PBSS) control point: [PCP] An entity that contains one station (STA) and coordinates access to the wireless medium (WM) by STAs that are members of a PBSS.

-personal basic service set (PBSS) control point (PCP) or access point (AP) cluster: A single directional multi-gigabit (DMG) synchronization AP or synchronization PCP, plus zero or more neighboring DMG APs or PCPs (or a mixture of both) that join as member APs and PCPs to the synchronization AP or synchronization PCP.
+personal basic service set (PBSS) control point (PCP) or access point (AP) cluster: [PCP or AP cluster] A single directional multi-gigabit (DMG) synchronization AP or synchronization PCP, plus zero or more neighboring DMG APs or PCPs (or a mixture of both) that join as member APs and PCPs to the synchronization AP or synchronization PCP.

-physical layer (PHY) header: The portion of a PHY protocol data unit (PPDU) up to and excluding the first symbol that contains part of the PHY service data unit (PSDU).
+physical layer (PHY) header: [PHY header] The portion of a PHY protocol data unit (PPDU) up to and excluding the first symbol that contains part of the PHY service data unit (PSDU).

-power save (PS) mode: A power management mode in which a nonmesh station (STA) alternates between awake and doze states.
+power save (PS) mode: [PS mode] A power management mode in which a nonmesh station (STA) alternates between awake and doze states.

-power save multi-poll (PSMP): A mechanism that provides a time schedule that is used by an access point (AP) and its stations (STAs) to access the wireless medium.
+power save multi-poll: [PSMP] A mechanism that provides a time schedule that is used by an access point (AP) and its stations (STAs) to access the wireless medium.
 The mechanism is controlled using the PSMP frame.

-power save multi-poll (PSMP) burst: A series of one or more PSMP sequences, separated by short interframe space (SIFS).
+power save multi-poll (PSMP) burst: [PSMP burst] A series of one or more PSMP sequences, separated by short interframe space (SIFS).

-power save multi-poll downlink transmission time (PSMP-DTT): A period of time described by a PSMP frame during which the access point (AP) transmits.
+power save multi-poll downlink transmission time: [PSMP-DTT] A period of time described by a PSMP frame during which the access point (AP) transmits.

-power save multi-poll (PSMP) sequence: A sequence of frames in which the first frame is a PSMP frame that is followed by transmissions in zero or more power save multi-poll downlink transmission times (PSMP-DTTs) and then by transmissions in zero or more power save multi-poll uplink transmission times (PSMP-UTTs).
+power save multi-poll (PSMP) sequence: [PSMP sequence] A sequence of frames in which the first frame is a PSMP frame that is followed by transmissions in zero or more power save multi-poll downlink transmission times (PSMP-DTTs) and then by transmissions in zero or more power save multi-poll uplink transmission times (PSMP-UTTs).
 The schedule of the PSMP-DTTs and PSMP-UTTs is defined in the PSMP frame.

-power save multi-poll (PSMP) session: The relationship between an access point (AP) and one or more stations (STAs) that exists while any traffic stream (TS) exists that uses the PSMP mechanism with the same service period.
+power save multi-poll (PSMP) session: [PSMP session] The relationship between an access point (AP) and one or more stations (STAs) that exists while any traffic stream (TS) exists that uses the PSMP mechanism with the same service period.

-power save multi-poll uplink transmission time (PSMP-UTT): A period of time described by a PSMP frame during which a non–access point (non-AP) station (STA) can transmit.
+power save multi-poll uplink transmission time: [PSMP-UTT] A period of time described by a PSMP frame during which a non–access point (non-AP) station (STA) can transmit.

-power save multi-poll uplink transmission time (PSMP-UTT) spacing: The period of time between the end of one PSMP-UTT and the start of the following PSMP-UTT within the same power save multi-poll (PSMP) sequence.
+power save multi-poll uplink transmission time (PSMP-UTT) spacing: [PSMP-UTT spacing] The period of time between the end of one PSMP-UTT and the start of the following PSMP-UTT within the same power save multi-poll (PSMP) sequence.

-power save (PS) station (STA): A station that is in power save mode.
+power save (PS) station (STA): [PS STA] A station that is in power save mode.

-pre-robust security network association (pre-RSNA): The type of association used by a pair of stations (STAs) if the procedure for establishing authentication or association between them did not include the 4-way handshake, was not fast initial link setup (FILS) authentication, and did not use the fast basic service set (BSS) transition (FT) protocol.
+pre-robust security network association: [pre-RSNA] The type of association used by a pair of stations (STAs) if the procedure for establishing authentication or association between them did not include the 4-way handshake, was not fast initial link setup (FILS) authentication, and did not use the fast basic service set (BSS) transition (FT) protocol.

-pre-robust security network association (pre-RSNA) station (STA): A STA that is not able to create robust security network associations (RSNAs).
+pre-robust security network association (pre-RSNA) station (STA): [pre-RSNA STA] A STA that is not able to create robust security network associations (RSNAs).